wednesdayfin/nelosraaputin/README.md

-# A Robert A. Heinlein quote machine
+# A classic writer quote machine